 How Much Does the President Control Gas Prices?

 Although gas prices, especially where they sit now, are often assumed to be a force of political influence, they are actually governed by economic drivers and basic laws of supply and demand.
-So no, President Biden can’t just push a button and let everyone pay $3/gallon again.
+Unfortunately, President Biden can’t just push a button and let everyone pay $3 per gallon again.

 Pain at the Pump: Gas Prices Breach $4 Mark and Continue To Rise